contao/docs/docs/manual/guides/manager-theme.en.md

 Finally, copy the current "composer.json" of your theme installation into the unpacked directory.
 If you wish, you could add optional information to it (see also: [Contao Demo](https://github.com/contao/contao-demo/blob/5.3.x/composer.json)).

+The label `"type": "contao-theme"` is useful for theme providers.
+During installation, your theme will appear under the selectable themes, provided it has been synchronized with Packagist.

 ## Your Theme